 For Masters students, our expertise in the above areas of Philosophy is put to work in delivering a unique and intellectually stimulating range of courses.
 As well as an MA in Philosophy, we offer the following more tailored courses: Philosophy of Religion and Ethics; Philosophy of Mind and Cognitive Science and Philosophy of Health and Happiness.
 These courses take advantage of our strengths in philosophy of mind, philosophy of psychiatry, philosophy of health and disease, philosophy of cognitive science, and philosophy of religion.
 We also have a particular strength in ethics, especially in applied and global ethics, reflected in our Masters degrees in Global Ethics and in Human Values and Human Rights.

-We also have just launched recently two new interdisciplinary Masters courses.
-The first one of these is the MA in International Law, Ethics and Politics, which is organised in collaboration with Birmingham Law School and the Department of Political Science.
-The second new one is the MA in Health, Bioethics and Law, which too is organised together with Birmingham Law School.
-These new MAs are now open to applications.
+We also have just launched a new interdisciplinary Masters course - the MA in International Law, Ethics and Politics, which is organised in collaboration with Birmingham Law School and the Department of Political Science.

 Distance learning courses

 The Department of Philosophy furthermore offers two of our Masters programmes in the Distance Learning teaching-mode: MA in Philosophy of Health and Happiness by Distance Learning and MA in Philosophy of Religion and Ethics by Distance Learning.
 These programmes can be studied wholly online.
 For more information about all our Masters programmes please contact our Head of PGT programmes, Dr Maja Spener.